Reynaldo Umali

 Reynaldo Villar Umali (February 26, 1957 – January 7, 2021) was a Filipino politician who served in the House of Representatives of the Philippines from 2010 to 2019 representing the 2nd district of Oriental Mindoro.
 He ran for governor of Oriental Mindoro during the 2019 Philippine gubernatorial elections but lost to Humerlito Dolor.

 Early life and education

 Umali was born on February 26, 1957, in Quezon City to Alfonso Umali Sr., a governor of Oriental Mindoro, and Alberta Villar-Umali.
-He is the brother of Representatives Alfonso Umali and Ma.
+He is the brother of Representatives Alfonso Umali Jr. and Ma.
 Victoria Umali of A Teacher Partylist.

 Umali attended San Beda University for his elementary and secondary education.
 He earned his Bachelor of Arts in Economics degree from Ateneo de Manila University and his Bachelor of Laws degree from Manuel L. Quezon University.
 He also studied at the University of Southern California in Los Angeles where he obtained a certificate program in Executive Management.

 He passed the Philippine Bar Examination in 1988 and was a member of the Lambda Rho Beta fraternity.